IBM/packer-plugin-ibmcloud/README.md

     go mod vendor
     go build .
     ```
-    The packer plugin binary is called packer-builder-ibmcloud and is located at `$GOPATH/src/github.com/ibmcloud/packer-plugin-ibmcloud`
+    The packer plugin binary is called packer-plugin-ibmcloud and is located at `$GOPATH/src/github.com/ibmcloud/packer-plugin-ibmcloud`
     <br/>
 3. Once the packer plugin binary is generated, copy plugin binary and configuration files and folders on a preferred folder:
     - Create preferred folder . i.e.